If you use Waze, you may have stopped at some red traffic light (hopefully you did stop) and “plop” – you saw an ad in your Waze App.

-It is especially worthwhile testing when you want to target potential real estate buyers because of the strong local characteristic that properties and real estate have naturally.
+It is especially worthwhile testing when you want to target potential real estate buyers because of the naturally strong local characteristics of properties and real estate.

-Additionally, it is still affordable to test because of a daily minimum ad budget of $3 required, and you can run several ad creatives simultaneously. (source)
+Additionally, it is still affordable to test because a daily minimum ad budget of $3 is required, and you can run several ad creatives simultaneously. (source)

 Finally, you will likely benefit because the daily necessary ad budget is low, and the likelihood of generating buyer leads at low costs is high.

-Regarding seller lead generation, you may need to get more creative to target them the right way with Waze Ads.
+Regarding seller lead generation, you may need to get more creative to target them correctly with Waze Ads.

-As a final note, there are two types of Waze Ads accounts: Waze Brands and Waze Local.
+Finally, two types of Waze Ads accounts exist: Waze Brands and Waze Local.

 If you have more than 50 real estate brokerages, you qualify for Waze Brands.

-It would be the Waze Local account that is subdivided into Starter and Plus for everyone else.
-Whether you are “Starter” or “Plus” depends on the daily ad budget.
+The Waze Local account would be subdivided into Starter and Plus for everyone else.
+Whether you are a “Starter” or “Plus” depends on the daily ad budget.

-If you start at $3 per day when you are on a budget, you will have a “Starter” account and will not be able to use the Zero-Speed Takeover ad type. (source)
+If you start at $3 per day when you are on a budget, you will have a “Starter” account and cannot use the Zero-Speed Takeover ad type. (source)

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.